 If you notice that you are losing more hair than usual, you have a few options.
 Treating hair loss depends in large part on the cause.
 For example, when the loss is caused by stress, it’s usually best to take a wait and see approach, as the hair is likely to come back on its own.

-People experiencing male or female pattern baldness might benefit from hair loss treatments such as PRP therapy or hair restoration surgery.
+People experiencing male or female pattern baldness might benefit from hair loss treatments such as growth factor therapy or hair restoration surgery.

 If you’re worried about how much hair you’re losing, the first step to take is to speak with your doctor to figure out what’s causing it.